allenlin90/covid_tracker/README.md

 2. The App could be SSR (server-side rendering) to prevent showing JSON dataset during request directly.
 It can make parsing and extracting harder.
 Besides, though Google Crawler has similar behavior to `Puppeteer.js` that can mock human behevior and read data from JS code, SSR Apps still have better SEO performance in general.

 ## 5.3.
 UI and design
-1. Improve transition and animation for components and during userflow.
+1. Add more transition and animation for components and during userflow.
+2. `Modal` component can be refined and add key escape feature.
-2. `React router` could be used when more features are brought in.
+3. `React router` could be used when more features are brought in.
-3. Though the UIs are responsive, the design is more desktop-oriented which can be improved for mobile users.
+4. Mouse and scrolling effects can be added to enhance user experience.
+5. Only "Bootstrap" layout utilities and some components are used in the project.
+Other React component/UI library could be used according to project requirements, such as [MUI](https://mui.com/) and [Ant Design](https://ant.design/).
+Predefined components can cover more on the edge cases.

 ## 5.4.
 Data flow
 1. All App data is fetched and loaded in the initated stage when the user visit the App.
 The data flow can be optimized for larger data set.